stadds/12-EmployeeManagementSystem/README.md

 2. run the schema.sql file to setup the database in your mysql server
 3. run the seed.sql to add some values to the tables
 4. Create a new file in the same folder as the app.js file and name it ".env"
-5. add the following variables in the file:
+5. Add the following variables in the .env file:
 ```
 MYSQL_DATABASE = employee_mgmtDB
 MYSQL_HOST = localhost